 After conducting a series of intensive reviews, the Pentagon expects to send a revised number to Congress on the cost of ownership for the F-35 Joint Strike Fighter early next year, says Vice Adm.
 David Venlet, the government’s JSF program executive.
 Pentagon officials predicted a $1 trillion price to develop, buy and operate the stealthy, single-engine fighter in April, when the most recent selected acquisition report (SAR) was sent to Capitol Hill.
 That triggered sticker shock not only ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New F-35 Ownership Cost, DAB Review Expected Next Year".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New F-35 Ownership Cost, DAB Review Expected Next Year".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.